 Incoterms : CIF, FOB or EXW ?

-What information do we need to provide you a quote?
+What information do we need to provide you with a quote?

 Adapting our services to our customers as much as possible is the image we wanted to give to Docshipper.
 Dimensions, departure and arrival addresses (and their distances from the port or airport), net and volumetric weight are the main criteria to be taken into account in order to give you an efficient and consistent quotation.